jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 hWndAlpha = CreateWindow(
-	szAppname, // allows Windows to find the registered window "The Window title goes here",
-	WS_OVERLAPPEDWINDOW, // this defines what sort of window components to show CW_USEDEFAULT, // the next four are about window size and position CW_USEDEFAULT,
+	szAppname, // allows Windows to find the registered window L"The Window title goes here",  // the L prefix is not a typo WS_OVERLAPPEDWINDOW, // this defines what sort of window components to show CW_USEDEFAULT, // the next four are about window size and position CW_USEDEFAULT,